Utania racemosa

 Utania racemosa is a species of flowering plant in the family Gentianaceae.
 It occurs in Southeast Asia from Sumatera in Indonesia to the Andaman Islands in India.
 Its wood is used for timber and fuel.

 Description

-The tree is a shrub or small that grows usually 3-6m tall, but sometimes as tall as 15 m tall.
+It is a shrub or small tree that grows usually 3-6m tall, occasionally to 15 m.
 The trunk measures up to 18 cm in diameter, with smooth to slightly flaky or fissured bark.
-The leaves are elliptic and ovate or lanceolate, they grow as small as 6 cm–30 cm long and 4–20 cm wide.
-Its surface is dark green, glossy and leathery.
+The leaves are dark green, glossy and leathery, elliptic-ovate to elliptic-lanceolate, 13 to 25 cm long and 6 to 13 cm wide.

-The tree flowers from ends of crowded branched spikes 6–14 cm long growing under the leaves.
-Each flower has cream-white petals 2 cm wide.
+White to cream-colored flowers, often turning yellow or pale orange, flowers, 13 to 15 mm long and 15–20 mm in diameter, are grouped in terminal panicles.
 In northeastern Thailand's Bung Khong Long Non-Hunting Area (Bueng Khong Long District), flowers occur from April to June.